ashreeta/energy-hub-model-generator-aimms/README.md

 There are two ways to run your energy hub model, manually and automatically:

 1. To run the model manually, go to "aimms_model\energy_hub" and open the file "energy_hub.aimms".
 This will open an Aimms session.
 To run the model, right-click the procedure "Main_execution" in the top pane on the left hand side of the Aimms window and select "Run procedure".
 The model will execute and the results will be printed to a set of XLSX files in the directory "aimms_model\energy_hub\results".
 2. To run the model automatically, change the value of the variable "execute_energy_hub_model" to 1 in Main.m, and run Main.m.
-If you've already generated the model, you can simply run the Execute AIMMS Model cell in Main.m.
+If you've already generated the model, you can simply run the "Execute AIMMS Model" cell in Main.m.

 #Visualizing the results